reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 **Prerequisites**

-Installing extensions requires the `git` command.
+Installing extensions requires the `git` command to be already installed.
 When an extension is installed from an external source, git is used to clone the repository to your file system.
 If you are cloning a private repository, then it is up to you to provide the necessary credentials when prompted. `go-c8y-cli` does not handle any of the repository authentication.
+If you are having problems then try cloning the repository manually.

 If you do not have git on your machine, then you also install an extension from a local folder.